 House GOP Passes Health Care Repeal

-WASHINGTON (CN) – Two votes on Thursday delivered House Republicans a win they had been plotting for seven years: passing a replacement for the Affordable Care Act.
+WASHINGTON (CN) – Two votes on Thursday delivered House Republicans a win they had been plotting for seven years: passing a replacement for the Patient Protection and Affordable Care Act.

 The 217-213 vote came just one day after the release of a key amendment offered by Rep. Fred Upton that provides an additional $8 billion over five years to help people unable to afford health insurance cover their premiums.